RaniaAlm/Old_Photo_Restoration_Using_Deep_learning/README.md

 ### 3) Face Enhancement :

 We use a progressive generator to refine the face regions of old photos.
-More details could be found in our journal submission and `./Face_Enhancement` folder.

 <p align="center">
 <img src='imgs/face_pipeline.jpg' width="60%" height="60%"/>